simplifywithsam/linux-fundamentals/Introduction-to-linux/README.md

 The dollar sign ($) means you are a normal user.
 Hash (#) means you are the system administrator (root).
 In the C shell, the prompt ends with a percentage sign (%).

+What is Unix ?
+The Unix operating system is a set of programs that act as a link between the computer and the user.

+The computer programs that allocate the system resources and coordinate all the details of the computer's internals is called the operating system or the kernel.

+Users communicate with the kernel through a program known as the shell.
+The shell is a command line interpreter; it translates commands entered by the user and converts them into a language that is understood by the kernel.

+    Unix was originally developed in 1969 by a group of AT&T employees Ken Thompson, Dennis Ritchie, Douglas McIlroy, and Joe Ossanna at Bell Labs.

+    There are various Unix variants available in the market.
+Solaris Unix, AIX, HP Unix and BSD are a few examples.
+Linux is also a flavor of Unix which is freely available.

+    Several people can use a Unix computer at the same time; hence Unix is called a multiuser system.

+    A user can also run multiple programs at the same time; hence Unix is a multitasking environment.